 Interested users make up the middle of the pyramid, and go a step further to engage with you: they perform a key in-app action like conducting a search, listening to a song, or uploading a photo.

 Finally, at the top of the pyramid are Converted users.
-These are customers who have made a purchase, subscribed to your service, registered a profile — whatever a conversion means for your app or category.
+These are customers who have made a purchase, subscribed to your service, registered a profile — whatever a conversion means for your app or industry.

-This predictive model segments users based on likelihood of conversion.
-You pick the action — from uninstalling the app to making a purchase — and intent based segmentation will break your user base up into users who are most likely, moderately likely, and least likely to complete that action within the time period you specify.
+This predictive model segments users based on their likelihood of conversion.
+You pick the action — from uninstalling the app to making a purchase — and intent based segmentation will break up your user base into users who are most likely, moderately likely, and least likely to complete that action within the time period you specify.

 What makes intent based segmentation so powerful when it comes to retention is predicting which users will uninstall within a certain time period, so that you can be proactive in reengaging them before they churn.